 S2X – Budget Mid-Range

 Sitting between the N7R1 and M2X, the S2X line starts at around $45.
-These use a different material blend – 45% polyester, 40% nylon, 15% spandex – which gives them more stretch and a snugger fit.
-They’re positioned as the “gateway” glove for racers who want something better than entry-level without jumping straight to the M2X.
+A different material blend – 45% polyester, 40% nylon, 15% spandex – gives the S2X noticeably more stretch and a closer fit than the N7R1.
+It’s the “gateway” option for anyone wanting a step up without going straight to M2X pricing.
 Reinforced thumb joint and touch screen compatibility included.

 RIGMEX – The Mechanic’s Glove

 This is a clever product.
 The RIGMEX is designed for rig builders who also race – so it’s a mechanic’s glove that doubles as a sim racing glove.
 Reinforced index finger for tool use, durable palm fabric that resists friction, and a reinforced thumb-index joint where most gloves wear out first.
-At $43.99, it’s actually a practical choice if you’re constantly tweaking your setup between sessions.
-Material composition is 45% polyester, 40% nylon, 10% spandex, and 5% velcro closure.
+For $43.99, it makes real sense if you’re regularly wrenching on your rig between sessions.
+Material breakdown: 45% polyester, 40% nylon, 10% spandex, with a velcro closure accounting for the rest.

 Which Glove Is Right For You?

 Just getting started with gloves?
-The N7R1 at $32 is a no-brainer first purchase.
-Same silicone grip as the premium models, and if you decide gloves aren’t for you, you haven’t lost much.
-The TRIO pack at $92 gets you all three colourways with a 20% saving.
+Start with the N7R1 at $32 – you get the same silicone grip as the higher-end gloves, and if you decide gloves aren’t worth it, you’re not out of pocket by much.
+The TRIO pack at $92.49 gets you all three colourways with a 20% saving.

 Want the best balance of quality and value?
-The M2X is where most people end up, and for good reason. $60-74 depending on colourway, and reviewers consistently rate it 9/10 or higher.
-If you’re racing regularly and want something that’ll last, this is the sweet spot.
+The M2X is where most people land, and the reviews back it up – 9/10 or better pretty consistently, at $60–74 depending on colourway.
+Race regularly and want something durable: this is the one.

 Competitive racer who wants the best?
 The M-PRO at $71 is only marginally more than some M2X colourways, so the price gap is small.
 Better ventilation, refined fit, and if you race LFM, the collaboration version is worth a look.